 Taking you from valuation to company disposal with minimum pain along the way.
 To ensure the process runs smoothly and to mitigate any risks, as well as maximizing the value of your firm, adequate planning and preparation is the key.

-Step 1: Shareholders, valuation and market risk assessment
+Step 1: Aligning Shareholders, targeting value and assessing risk

 First, it is crucial to align your shareholders around the type of deal you want to do, and to establish a target valuation and identify any potential issues that may affect your sale.
 To place yourself in a strong negotiation position with your bidders, it is important to understand the following factors: